Historical Records

 He was a great friend and social member, who was known for wearing a woolly hat in all weathers and for going on long runs on his own (having taken a different turn somewhere along the way)

-The club awards the Paul Sebastian Cup at the annual Presentation Evening.
+The club awarded the Paul Sebastian Cup at the annual Presentation Evening.
 The recipient is nominated by club members and voted for at the club’s AGM.
-Members vote for the person they believe has contributed the most to the club in the previous year, continuing the traditions upon which the club was founded. .
+Members vote for the person they believe has contributed the most to the club in the previous year, continuing the traditions upon which the club was founded.
+From 2022, when the Claire Heaven Trophy was introduced for female members, the Paul Sebastian Cup was awarded to the male 'member of the year'.
+In 2025 this cup was superseded by the Steve Benzie Trophy.

 John Floyd Cup

-The John Floyd cup is awarded to the member that the club committee feels has given most commitment to the club over the previous 12 months and has been presented to a male member from 2011.
+The John Floyd Cup was awarded from 1992 to 2024 to the member that the club committee feels has given most commitment to the club over the previous 12 months.
+From 2011, when the Jane Buckerfield Trophy was introduced for female members, the John Floyd Cup was awarded to a male club member.
 The winner cannot be on the committee as it recognises commitment by members assisting in the running of the club or participating in its activities

 John Floyd was a past member who moved away from the area .
 He ran a trophy business and donated the cup as a parting gift to ARC wanting to thank members for their support and friendship.
 The Committee felt that this award was a fitting reminder of his time at the club.